Manuscripts, Archives, and Special Collections, Washington State University Libraries

 - Abstract

 The papers are arranged to reflect the provenance of the papers, as well as to facilitate access.
-Accordingly, materials acquired in 1990 are arranged in sequences separate from the papers acquired in the 1950s.
-(The exceptions are the drafts and manuscripts of Bryan's two books, and some of his classroom teaching materials, where related materials have been drawn together irrespective of which lot they originated with.)
+Accordingly, materials acquired circa 1990 are arranged in sequences separate from the papers acquired circa 1958.
+The exceptions are the drafts and manuscripts of Bryan's two books, and some of his classroom teaching materials, where related materials have been drawn together irrespective of which lot they originated with.
 The reason the papers were originally divided is not clear.
-Possibly chance alone drove the original decisions.
 To some degree the papers transferred in 1950s from the President's office do reflect a more official capacity, for example, many of the speeches are related to matters involving the State College.
-Likewise the more personal materials transferred in 1990 tend to include more speeches and essays on literary and philosophic subjects.
-However, the division is not exclusive and, in fact, copies or variants of the same text can be found in both lots.
+Likewise the more personal materials transferred circa 1990 tend to include more speeches and essays on literary and philosophic subjects.
+However, the division is not exclusive and copies or variants of the same text can be found in both lots.
 The order and arrangement of the speeches and essays follows that which was received by the Libraries.
-Texts on roughly related topics are grouped, but other wise it is quite informal, and is neither alphabetical nor chronological.
+Texts on roughly related topics are grouped, but otherwise it is quite informal, and is neither alphabetical nor chronological.
 Indeed, many texts have no titles to use in alphabetization and are not dated well enough to allow arrangement in order of date.

 Administrative Information